celery/celery/docs/userguide/canvas.rst

         90

-    The above example creates 10 task that all start in parallel, and when all of them is complete the return values is combined into a list and sent to the ``xsum`` task.
+    The above example creates 10 task that all start in parallel, and when all of them are complete the return values are combined into a list and sent to the ``xsum`` task.

     The body of a chord can also be immutable, so that the return value